 All shows listed under ‘Script Licensing’ are available for both professional and amateur theatre companies to perform in the UK or world-wide.
 Please call or email Ovation for availability and costs.

 Written by Jennifer Selway

-The American premiere of Condo-Monium enjoyed a very successful run at the New Theatre, Kansas City, MO (8th February – 16th April 2023).
+The American premiere of Condo-Monium enjoyed a very successful run at the New Theatre, Overland Park, Kansas City.
+(8th February – 16th April 2023).

 This American version of Ovation’s British Farce Flat Out was seen by over 24,000 people during the 10-week run in Kansas City.

 “The show has a slightly edgy vibe, dancing in and around contemporary subjects without taking a definitive position.
 Oddly enough, even as we are still dealing with tepid audiences coming out of the pandemic, ‘Condo-Monium’ strongly exceeded our sales expectations”.

 It is available to licence from Ovation for performances throughout the United States and Canada. i